Skip to content

 );

-Mapper Layer Second-Level Cache Issue
+Mapper Layer Second-Level Cache Issues

 We recommend placing the cache at the service layer.
-You can customize your own BaseServiceImpl to override the parent class methods with annotations and inherit your own implementation.
+You can customize your own BaseServiceImpl to override parent class methods with annotations and inherit your own implementation.

 Mapper Layer Second-Level Cache Refresh Issue